PLeVasseur/rust-zumo-stm32/README.md

 Let's consult the [documentation](resources/zumo_shield_for_arduino.pdf) for the Zumo robot to find out which pins are used on the Arduino UNO Rev3 for various functionality.
 We'll then cross-reference with the NUCLEO-F303RE [documentation](resources/STM32_Nucleo-64_boards.pdf) to ensure that the pins are available.
+The punchline is that it appears all required pins are available.

 | Arduino Uno Rev3 Pin | NUCLEO-F303RE Pin Available | Purpose                 |
 | -------------------- | --------------------------- | ----------------------- |